Organized self-help housing in Pachacútec, Lima, Peru: Training women’s groups in earthquake resistant housing construction. September, 2022.

 Hav Kongngy is a social entrepreneur from Phnom Penh, Cambodia, and he has developed the ‘My Dream Home’, a concept designed to provide quality, affordable green housing to those who cannot afford to buy traditional housing in Cambodia.
 It utilizes an interlocking brick system, designed to provide sturdy construction that can be put together by people without building skills.
 Through the initiative, an average small two-storied home can be built for between US$4,000 and US$6,000, including design and technical assistance on the construction.
 According to Kongngy a dwelling would take two low-skilled people just a couple of months to build.
 Furthermore: he says that is 20-40 per cent cheaper than traditional housing, less labor intensive and better for the environment, with consideration about location, safety and access to utilities and clean water.
 The bricks, made from soil, sand and clay, are also aesthetic for modern building and do not harm the environment when they are made.
 The use of cement is minimized herewith.

-Two low-cost housing types built by Hav Kongngy of ‘My dream Home’, in Cambodia.
+Low-cost housing built by Hav Kongngy of ‘My dream Home’, Cambodia.

 There is a huge need for affordable and sustainable urban housing in the countries of the Global South.
 Below, some sustainable building materials that can be used for low-cost housing are discussed.
 Housebuilding requires the provision of land, good-quality building materials, labor, and knowledge about house building.
 Crucial items include the following: 1) local availability of raw materials and labor, 2) cost of raw materials, transportation and manufacturing, and 3) sustainability aspects.
 The quality of the house’s structure – for example, foundations, frameworks, and joints – must always be carefully considered.